adamsilver/fdpb/02-Checkout.md

 ### Browser autocomplete

-In Improve Billing Form UX[^], Margarita Klubochkina explains that the browser's autocomplete behaviour speeds up the form filling process:
+In Improve Billing Form UX[^9], Margarita Klubochkina explains that the browser's autocomplete behaviour speeds up the form filling process:

 > Nowadays almost every popular browser has an autofill feature, allowing the users to store their card data in the browser and to fill out form fields more quickly.
 Since iOS 8, mobile Safari users can scan their card’s information with the iPhone’s camera and fill in [the] fields automatically.’